Best Barware of 2020

 Analysis and Test Results

 To determine the best barware sets for the home mixologist, we first considered the type of shaker.
-We quickly learned through reading reviews that there is a lot of confusion regarding shakers, especially between the Cobbler and the Parisian shaker, so we've added a quick overview of each help you better understand the three types of shakers in our review, the Boston, the Cobbler, and the Parisian.
+Reading through reviews, we quickly learned that there is a lot of confusion regarding shakers, especially between the Cobbler and the Parisian shaker, so we've added a quick overview of each help you better understand the three types of shakers in our review: the Boston, the Cobbler, and the Parisian.

 The Cobbler shaker is a three-piece cocktail shaker with a strainer built into the lid.
 This is typically considered an easier shaker to use due to its size and is more frequently used by beginners since it alleviates the need for a separate strainer.
 However, the Cobbler's downfall is that it is not suitable for drinks with eggs or those with muddled herbs, fruits, or vegetables, as the strainer holes are relatively large, allowing ingredients to easily pass through.

-The Parisian shaker at a glance looks like a Cobbler shaker but lacks a built-in strainer.
+At a glance, the Parisian shaker looks like a Cobbler shaker, but it lacks a built-in strainer.
 The Parisian shaker is a two-piece shaker and requires the use of a strainer.
 The walls of the Parisian shaker fit tightly together, allowing for some visual flair while making drinks.
 However, this tight fit can also be harder to open.

 So, what about jiggers?
 A standard double jigger is 1.5 ounces on one side and .75 ounces on the other side.
-Jiggers come in varying shapes and sizes, and in our testing we checked each jigger for accuracy of it's advertised size, and found some measured more than their stated amounts.
-Our testers also weighed the shakers and muddlers, purposefully dropped pieces, tested shakers and pouring spouts for leaks, and considered "who would benefit best from this set?"
-With 10 sets to test, we could easily compare differences in quality, construction, and ease of use between sets giving us some strong opinions and scientific findings of each set.
+Jiggers come in varying shapes and sizes, and in our testing, we measured each jigger for accuracy of it's advertised size and found some measured more than their stated amounts.
+Our testers also weighed the shakers and muddlers, dropped pieces on purpose, tested shakers and pouring spouts for leaks, and considered, "who would benefit best from this set?"
+With 10 sets to test, we could easily compare differences in quality, construction, and ease of use between sets, giving us some strong opinions and scientific findings of each set.